zkochan/zkochan.github.io/_posts/2017-03-19-why-should-we-use-pnpm.md

 ## Why not Yarn?

-TBH, I was really pissed when Yarn has been made public.
+TBH, I was really disappointed when Yarn became public.
 I was heavily contributing to pnpm for several months and there were nowhere any news about Yarn.
 The info about its development was not public.

-After a few days of depression, I realized that Yarn is just a small improvement over npm.
+After a few days, I realized that Yarn is just a small improvement over npm.
 Although it makes installations faster and it has some nice new features, it uses the same flat _node_modules_ structure that npm does (since version 3).